huggingface/blog/long-range-transformers.md

 * The self-attention matrix is low-rank which implies that most of its information can be recovered by its first few highest eigenvalues and can be approximated by a low-rank matrix.
 * Lot of works focus on reducing the dimensionality of the hidden states.
 This paper shows that reducing the sequence length with learned projections can be a strong alternative while shrinking the memory complexity of the self-attention from quadratic to linear.
 * Increasing the sequence length doesn’t affect the inference speed (time-clock) of Linformer, when Transformers have a linear increase.
-Moreover, the convergence speed (number of updates) is no t impacted by Linformer.
+Moreover, the convergence speed (number of updates) is not impacted by Linformer.

 ![Builders](/blog/assets/14_long_range_transformers/Linformer.png)